wayne-folkes/noisy-app/README.md

 # noisy-app
-Dummy app to generate logs
+Dummy app to generate logs in Kubernetes